SamYatesSmith/IA-Menu-Checker/README.md

 # Deployment
  - The Checker site was deployed in stages to GitHub.
 Over 60 commits register each stage of the deployment to the repository IA-Menu-checker.
 IA in this instance stands for Intolernces and Allergies.
- - The site has been deployed to github pages for perusal with no issues.
+ - The site has been deployed to gitHub pages.
+There were various issues with my file paths being incorrect.
+Following consultation, i managed to ectify and resovlve.

 # Testing